Susie's Law: Aftermath

 The 2013 film Susie's Hope by Uplifting Entertainment focuses on the Lawrences' story and their work to protect vulnerable animals.
 Emmanuelle Vaugier, a Canadian, is cast as Donna, Burgess Jenkins, a native of Winston-Salem, North Carolina, as Roy, and Andrea Powell as Ramona Hodges, Donna's close friend and neighbor.
 Jon Provost, former child actor on CBS's Lassie, appeared as then North Carolina State Senator Don Vaughan, a Democrat from Greensboro who pushed for passage of Susie's Law.
 Willette Thompson portrays Marsha Williams, the outspoken director of the Guilford County Animal Shelter in Greensboro.
 The name of LaShawn Whitehead is changed in the film to Shawn Griffin, with Cranston Johnson cast in the part.

-Now a certified therapy dog, Susie is regularly taken to schools, churches, and hospitals to warn of the danger of animal abuse and to promote kindness and respect.
+Susie subsequently became a certified therapy dog, and was regularly taken to schools, churches, and hospitals to warn of the danger of animal abuse and to promote kindness and respect.
 In 2014, the American Humane Association named Susie its "Hero Dog" in the category of "Dog Therapy".